erezgeva/libptpmgmt/clkmgr/HLD_clkmgr.md

 ## Available API for c++ sample application

+1. connect()
+- This function will establish a connection to the clkmgr_proxy.
+- Once connected, it will assign client ID for the client_runtime that connected to the clkmgr_proxy.

+2. subscribe()
+- This function generates a subscribe message signaling interest in specific supported event types.

+3. subscribe_by_name()
+- This function use `timeBaseName` to generates a subscribe message signaling interest in specific event types.

+4. status_wait()
+- This function waits for a specified timeout period for any event changes.
+- The wait function blocks until an undelivered event is queued.
+- If the event is already queued for delivery when the wait function is called, the call exits immediately, returning the queued event notification(s).
+- Multiple event notifications may be delivered per call, but the wait function returns when a single event is queued.
+The exception is for composed events.
+- Multiple composed events can be used to wait for one of many or all intrinsic events.
+The application may specify a timeout.
+- If there are no events ready to be delivered before the timeout elapses, the function returns with a timeout error.
+- When timeout is equal to -1, this function waits infinitely until there is event changes occurs.

+5. status_wait_by_name()
+- This function use `timeBaseName` to subscribe and waits for a specified timeout period for any event changes.
+- The wait function blocks until an undelivered event is queued.
+- If the event is already queued for delivery when the wait function is called, the call exits immediately, returning the queued event notification(s).
+- Multiple event notifications may be delivered per call, but the wait function returns when a single event is queued.
+The exception is for composed events.
+- Multiple composed events can be used to wait for one of many or all intrinsic events.
+The application may specify a timeout.
+- If there are no events ready to be delivered before the timeout elapses, the function returns with a timeout error.
+- When timeout is equal to -1, this function waits infinitely until there is event changes occurs.

+6. disconnect()
+- This function performs disconnect process with clkmgr_proxy by sending disconnect message.
+- It will delete the ptp event for subscription and state reference for notification.

+7. gettime()
+- This function retrieve the time of the CLOCK_REALTIME.

+## Available API for c sample application

 1. clkmgr_connect()
 - This function will establish a connection to the clkmgr_proxy.
 - Once connected, it will assign client ID for the client_runtime that connected